-- 7. Traffic in and out of Narragansett Bay makes up only part of the commercial traffic moving through the SAMP area.
-Much of the SAMP area traffic consists of vessels traveling coastwise.
-Many of these ships are tug and barge units carrying petroleum products; these vessels originate in the Port of New York/New Jersey or points south and travel to and from Buzzards Bay and the Cape Cod Canal.
-There are also ships transiting to and from Long Island Sound via Block Island Sound (McVay, pers. comm., August 31, 2009).
-Exact numbers of coastwise transits through the SAMP area are not available; however traffic data from Long Island Sound and the Cape Cod Canal provide an approximation of traffic traveling through the SAMP area associated with surrounding east coast ports.
-In 2006, the U.S. Coast Guard estimated that there may be 2,000-4,000 transits through Long Island Sound each year; those transits leaving the eastern end of Long Island Sound must pass through the SAMP area.
-Furthermore, in 2005, 443 foreign-flagged vessels were recorded traveling through the SAMP area, destined for ports within Long Island Sound (U.S. Coast Guard 2006).
-And in 2007, 649 foreign vessels were recorded passing through the Cape Cod Canal (U.S. Army Corps of Engineers 2007), thus passing through Buzzards Bay into the SAMP area. - 8.
-Commercial traffic in the SAMP area may increase in the future if a short sea shipping industry develops in Rhode Island.
+- 7. Traffic in and out of Narragansett Bay makes up only part of the commercial traffic moving through the Ocean SAMP area, much of which consists of vessels traveling coastwise.
+Many of these ships are tug and barge units carrying petroleum products; these vessels originate in the Port of New York and New Jersey or points south and travel to and from Buzzards Bay and the Cape Cod Canal.
+There are also ships transiting to and from Long Island Sound via Block Island Sound (McVay, pers. comm.).
+Exact numbers of coastwise transits through the Ocean SAMP area are not available; however, traffic data from Long Island Sound and the Cape Cod Canal provide an approximation of traffic traveling through this area associated with surrounding East Coast ports.
+In 2006, the U.S. Coast Guard estimated that there may be 2,0004,000 transits through Long Island Sound each year; those transits leaving the eastern end of Long Island Sound must pass through the Ocean SAMP area.
+Furthermore, in 2005, 443 foreign flagged vessels were recorded traveling through the SAMP area, destined for ports within Long Island Sound (U.S. Coast Guard 2006).
+And in 2007, 649 foreign vessels were recorded passing through the Cape Cod Canal (U.S. Army Corps of Engineers 2007), thus passing through Buzzards Bay into the Ocean SAMP area. - 8.
+Commercial traffic in the Ocean SAMP area may increase in the future if a short sea shipping industry develops in Rhode Island.
 Short sea shipping is the movement of goods (usually containerized) domestically aboard barges, with the goal of reducing truck traffic on congested highways.
-The corridor between Boston, New York, and Washington DC has been proposed as an attractive region in which to develop short sea shipping routes due to the amount of traffic congestion, the region's population density, and the availability of port facilities (Rhode Island Economic Monitoring Collaborative 2007).
-No short sea shipping routes are currently in use in the area.
-However, some sources indicate that if this use were to develop in the area, Rhode Island ports, and Providence in particular, could serve as a central hub (Rhode Island Economic Monitoring Collaborative 2007; National Ports and Waterways Institute, University of New Orleans 2004).
-If short sea shipping were to develop in Rhode Island, it would greatly increase the number and frequency of vessel transits through the SAMP area.
-See Chapter 9: Future Uses for further discussion of this and other future uses of the SAMP area.
+The corridor between Boston, New York, and Washington, D.C., has been proposed as an attractive region in which to develop short sea shipping routes due to the amount of traffic congestion, the region's population density, and the availability of port facilities (R.I.
+Economic Monitoring Collaborative 2007).
+No short sea shipping routes are currently in use in the area, but some sources indicate that if this use were to develop, Rhode Island ports, particularly Providence, could serve as a central hub (R.I.
+Economic Monitoring Collaborative 2007; National Ports and Waterways Institute, University of New Orleans 2004).
+If short sea shipping were to develop in Rhode Island, it would greatly increase the number and frequency of vessel transits through the Ocean SAMP area.
+See Chapter 9, Other Future Uses, for further discussion of this and other future uses of this area.